tchemineau/kohana-browser/README.md

 kohana-browser
 ==============

-A php-browser wrapper to use with Kohana
+This is wrapper of the PHP-Browser library to use within Kohana.

+See the original GitHub repository: https://github.com/gavroche/php-browser